Music composed by David Fanshawe for David Gladwell’s film 1975 Requiem for a Village.

 The light and dark areas of this geological map show the greensand ridge; which produces the high ground on which Bedham sits

-Bedham School: A picturesque and sublime ruin and/or a reminder of rural poverty and depopulation?
+Bedham School: A picturesque ruin an a reminder of rural poverty and depopulation

 Walking along the ancient route from Brinkwells to Bedham Manor Farm, on the summit of the Greensand Ridge, you reach the start of a footpath heading northward through Hammonds Wood.
 Just a little way down that footpath, on the left is the ruin of Bedham Church